lachok/nodejs-rock-paper-scissors/README.md

 }
 ```

-The server will periodically broadcast an 'online' message that tells each client how many players there are currently in the game
+The server will periodically broadcast an 'online' message that tells each client how many players there are currently in the game.

-message:
+Message:
 ```
 name: 'online'
 data: NUMBER_OF_ONLINE_PLAYERS
 ```

-example:
+Example:
 ```javascript
 function handleMessage(event) {
 	var message = JSON.parse(event.data)